milosgajdos/bot-banter/README.md

 ## Run Ollama

-Download it from the [official site](https://ollama.com/) or see for the Nix install below.
+Download it from the [official site](https://ollama.com/) or see the Nix install below.

 ### Nix